ccamel/awesome-ccamel/README.md

 - [prometheus/common](https://github.com/prometheus/common) - Go libraries shared across Prometheus components and libraries.
 - [prometheus/procfs](https://github.com/prometheus/procfs) - procfs provides functions to retrieve system, kernel and process metrics from the pseudo-filesystem proc.
 - [promhippie/github_exporter](https://github.com/promhippie/github_exporter) - Prometheus exporter for GitHub
+- [provenance-io/provenance](https://github.com/provenance-io/provenance) - A distributed, proof of stake blockchain designed for the financial services industry.
 - [psampaz/go-mod-outdated](https://github.com/psampaz/go-mod-outdated) - Find outdated dependencies of your Go projects. go-mod-outdated provides a table view of the go list -u -m -json all command which lists all dependencies of a Go project and their available minor and patch updates.
 It also provides a way to filter indirect dependencies and dependencies without updates.
 - [psampaz/gothanks](https://github.com/psampaz/gothanks) - GoThanks automatically stars Go's official repository and your go.mod github dependencies, providing a simple way  to say thanks to the maintainers of the modules you use and the contributors of Go itself.
 - [pseudomuto/protoc-gen-doc](https://github.com/pseudomuto/protoc-gen-doc) - Documentation generator plugin for Google Protocol Buffers